 Costs for payroll funding are coming down

-Payroll companies that use invoice factoring are currently being charged on the face value of invoices they are raising, locked into twelve-month contracts with minimum volume financing restrictions as well as full disclosure to the end client about the funding.
+Payroll companies that use invoice factoring are currently being charged on the face value of invoices they are raising, are locked into twelve-month contracts with minimum volume financing restrictions, and are prone to full disclosure to the end client about the funding.

 Reviewing your current funding arrangements with your lender might just result in large internal-administration savings, quicker funding and lower erosion of profits.